Photo of Secondary Education

 100% career outcome rate1

-If you want to be an advocate for student excellence and teach the next generation of servant leaders for the church and world, then a degree in secondary education from Concordia Nebraska might be the right choice for you!
+Be an advocate for student excellence and teach the next generation of servant leaders for the church and world!

 The secondary education program at Concordia University, Nebraska prepares competent, caring, reflective teachers who will advocate for their students, design innovative and effective lessons and serve as leaders in their future public, private and Christian schools.